Successfully complete your Cloud migration by introspecting the source system

 Gartner recently reported that the public cloud market has exploded, with growth of 41.4% in 2022 followed by growth of more than 20% in 2023, reaching almost $600 billion!

-Cloud plays a role in business growth: to meet the demands of current business trends, 46% of companies had planned to intensify their digital transformation efforts between 2022 and 2023.
-And when we talk about transformation, it's about for most Cloud migrations.
+Cloud plays a role in business growth: to meet the demands of current business trends, 46% of companies planned to intensify their digital transformation efforts between 2022 and 2023.
+And when we talk about transformation, we are mostly talking about cloud migrations.

 The winding path to successful migration

-For businesses, the prospect of data migration can be quite scary:
+For businesses, the prospect of data migration can be quite daunting:

 • They say that the process will affect all aspects of the operation, starting with the business.
 A very distressing prospect.

-• The people responsible for this migration are made clear that it is also necessary to respect the budget and the timetable, which they know is very hypothetical.
+• The people in charge of this migration are being made very clear that they must also respect the budget and the schedule, which they know is very hypothetical.

 These injunctions are so difficult to reconcile that many migrations are not implemented.
-Rightly so, because many migration projects fail.
+And rightly so, because many migration projects fail.

-“More than 80% of migrations fail to deliver on time and/or go over budget” (ItToday).
+Over 80% of migrations fail to be delivered on time and/or exceed budget (ItToday).

 There are a number of factors that contribute to migration failures.

-Each migration is obviously unique, because the datasets and architecture of each company are different, the means implemented too, and therefore the reasons for failures necessarily are.
-But certain pitfalls are generalizable.
+Each migration is obviously unique, because the datasets and architecture of each company are different, the means implemented too, and therefore the reasons for failures are necessarily so.
+But some pitfalls are generalizable.

 No real introspection of the source system